Lit Silicon: A Case Where Thermal Imbalance Couples Concurrent Execution in Multiple GPUs: Acknowledgment

 \section{Acknowledgment}

-This work was sponsored by the Funding for Academic Research program (gift funding) under the AMD University Program.
+We thank all reviewers for their valuable feedback.
+This work was sponsored by the Funding for Academic Research Program (gift funding) under the AMD University Program.
 Access to GPUs was provided by the AMD University Program AI \& HPC Cluster and the AMD Developer Cloud.

 AMD, AMD Instinct, AMD EPYC, and combinations thereof are trademarks of Advanced Micro Devices, Inc. Other product names used in this publication are for identification purposes only and may be trademarks of their respective companies.